julianchurchill/text-adventure-editor/README.md

 done
 ====

-DONE - [FEATURE] Add labels for location, item and exit fields DONE - [FEATURE] Locations have an items list
+DONE - [FEATURE] Locations have an 'add item' button DONE - [FEATURE] Add labels for location, item and exit fields DONE - [FEATURE] Locations have an items list
 DONE - [FEATURE] Exits list has delete button by each exit to delete from model